 Financial derivatives are financial instruments that are linked to the price performance of an underlying security, commodity etc. and which involve the trading of financial risk.
-They should be classified under the relevant headings in the form:
+They should be classified under the relevant headings in the form;

 - Interest rate and cross currency swaps;

-- Exchange traded futures and options;
+- Exchange traded options and futures;

 - Over-the-counter options;

 - Forwards.